karlospn/mytechramblings-site-source-code/content/posts/some-gotchas-when-deploying-a-dotnet-grpc-app-to-ecs.md

 title: "Some common gotchas when trying to deploy a dotnet gRPC app to AWS ECS"
 date: 2021-07-21T10:05:32+02:00
 tags: ["dotnet", "grpc", "containers", "aws", "ecs"]
+description: "Lately I've been deploying a sizable amount of gRPC services to AWS ECS so I thought it might be useful to talk a little bit about some gotchas I have encountered.
+Some of the problems I'll be talking about on this post are specific of the .NET implementation of gRPC and another ones are from the AWS side."
 draft: false

 ---

 > **Just show me the code**